McSnappy/shpdbf/README.md

 Partial implementation of the Esri shapefile format
 -----------------------------

-This project is a slap-dash, partial implementation of the standard meant for learning purposes only.
+This project is a slapdash, partial implementation of the standard meant for learning purposes only.
 Look elsewhere for quality code.

 Currently the code can read and write shapefiles/dbfs that contain point, multipoint, line, or polygon feature classes (doesn't handle Z or M data).